Dowell-Lab/srworkshop/projectB/day08/worksheets/d8_worksheet1_preprocessing_ChIPseq.md

 Similar to the previous exercises you will need to change the job name, user email, and the standard output and error log directories.
 Change the *–job-name=<JOB ID>* to a name related to the job you will be running, for example, ‘01_trim_fastqc’.
 Additionally, you will want to change the *mail-user=<YOUR_EMAIL>* to your email, as well as the path to your eofiles directory for the standard output (*--output*) and error log (*--error*).
 The *%x* will be replaced by your *-job-name* and the *%j* will be replaced by the job id that will be assigned by the job manager when you run your sbatch script.

+### Step 1: QC and preprocess samples

-1. cd into your scripts directory.
+- *cd* into your scripts directory.
 Edit and run `01_fastqc_and_trimming.sbatch` script.
-The preprocessing will run TRIMMOMATIC and fastQC on the fastq file.
+The preprocessing will run *TRIMMOMATIC* and *fastQC* on the fastq file.

- . d9_qc_chipseq.sbatch will run some programs to get QC report and multiQC will compile all the QC files for you to review the quality of the data.
+### Step 2: Map trimmed reads to reference genome

+- Edit and run the `02_map_with_hisat2.sbatch` script.

+- In this script we will align reads to the reference genome using *HISAT2*.
+The main difference between mapping ChIP-seq reads to the genome is that we do not have to use the splice alignment.
+This feature is turned off using *--no-spliced-alignment* flag.
+The alignment output is bam files and alignment summary (reported if *--new-summary* flag is used).

+  - Note: The map statistics are being outputted into the QC folder (*${QC}/hisat_mapstats*), while the bam files go into the BAM folder.

+### Step 3: Map quality and summary of QC

-- Preseq predicting and estimating the complexity of a genomic sequencing library.
+- Edit and run the `03_mapqc_and_multiqc.sbatch` script.

-- RSeQC has multiple module for sequencing QC with read distribution being one of the programs.
-- MultiQC will summarize the output from numerous bioinformatic tools and compile a report for you to review the QC logs.
+- Once the alignment is complete, we can assess mapped read distribution on the genome using *preseq*.
+Preseq estimates a library's complexity and how many additional unique reads are sequenced with an increasing total read count.

+  - Note: The output is going into the QC folder as well (*${QC}/preseq*).

+- Lastly, we can summarize all the QC output using *multiqc*.
+This tool summarizes all the QC metrics within a specified folder and shows all the samples summarized side by side.
+As shown below, the command for running multiqc only requires the folder that the program will summarize over (i.e. the *${QC}* folder).

-## Part 2: MACS to call peaks
+### Step 4: MACS to call peaks

 To study DNA enrichment assays such as ChIP-seq and ATAC-seq, we are introducing the analysis method, Model-based Analysis of ChIP-Seq (MACS).
 This method enables us to identify transcription factor binding sites and significant DNA read coverage through a combination of gene orientation and sequencing tag position.

 1. Edit and run the d9_macs.sbatch.
 This script has multiple section that is detail out in the worksheet Day8_macs_worksheet.pdf.
 In addition to calling peaks with and without controls, the script also includes intersecting with blacklist regions.